Complete androgen insensitivity syndrome: Gonadectomy

-While it is often recommended that women with CAIS eventually undergo gonadectomy to mitigate cancer risk, there are differing opinions regarding the necessity and timing of gonadectomy.
-The risk of malignant germ cell tumors in women with CAIS increases with age and has been estimated to be 3.6% at 25 years and 33% at 50 years.
+While it was often recommended that women with CAIS eventually undergo gonadectomy to mitigate cancer risk, there are differing opinions regarding the necessity and timing of gonadectomy.
+The risk of malignant germ cell tumors with CAIS increases with age and has been estimated to be 3.6% at 25 years and 33% at 50 years.
 However, only three cases of malignant germ cell tumors in prepubescent girls with CAIS have been reported in the last 100 years.
-The youngest of these girls was 14 years old.
+The youngest of these children was 14 years old.
+Individuals with CAIS naturally go through puberty via the aromatization of testosterone into estrogens.
+Therefore, removal of the gonads will result in an individual requiring hormone replacement therapy.
+Gonadectomy is generally not recommended before puberty to allow for puberty to occur spontaneously.
+Some individuals with CAIS may choose to go on testosterone HRT rather than estrogen.
+Research suggests that testosterone is at least as beneficial as estrogen replacement therapy and possibly improves outcomes in certain areas of well-being.

 If gonadectomy is performed early, then puberty must be artificially induced using gradually increasing doses of estrogen.
 If gonadectomy is performed late, then puberty will occur on its own, due to the aromatization of testosterone into estrogen.
 At least one organization, the Australasian Paediatric Endocrine Group, classifies the cancer risk associated with CAIS as low enough to recommend against gonadectomy, although it warns that the cancer risk is still elevated above the general population, and that ongoing cancer monitoring is essential.
 Some choose to perform gonadectomy if and when inguinal hernia presents.
 Estrogen replacement therapy is critical to minimize bone mineral density deficiencies later in life.

+Some individuals with CAIS may choose to retain their gonads.
+If this is the case, annual imaging of the gonads via MRI or ultrasound is recommended in order to monitor for signs of malignancy.
+Diagnostic laparoscopy and biopsy are also to be considered if imaging is ambiguous.

 Hormone replacement therapy

 Some have hypothesized that supraphysiological levels of estrogen may reduce the diminished bone mineral density associated with CAIS.
 Data has been published that suggests affected women who were not compliant with estrogen replacement therapy, or who had a lapse in estrogen replacement, experienced a more significant loss of bone mineral density.
-Progestin replacement therapy is seldom initiated, due to the absence of a uterus.
-Androgen replacement has been reported to increase a sense of well-being in gonadectomized women with CAIS, although the mechanism by which this benefit is achieved is not well understood.
+Progestin replacement therapy is usually seldom initiated as well.
+Androgen replacement has been reported to increase a sense of well-being in gonadectomized people with CAIS, although the mechanism by which this benefit is achieved is not well understood.